BlueTeamBlake/ItsyBitsy/README.md

 ### 📄 6) A file was accessed on the file-sharing site.
 What is the name of the file accessed?

-Visiting the URL reveals that the content is stored in a text-based format.
-The paste ID `yTg0Ah6a` is often considered the file name when it's pulled via automated tools like `bitsadmin`.
+Visiting the URL reveals that the content is stored in a text-based format and gives us our file name:

-> ✅ **Answer:** `yTg0Ah6a`
+> ✅ **Answer:** `secret.txt`
-(*or `secret.txt` if it was explicitly shown in the paste content or URL*)

 ![File Access Log](question5_answer.png)